syedmfuad/syedfuad.github.io/research.md

 [Determinants of the Presence, Density, and Popularity of U.S. Food Retailers](/abstracts/food_store.md) (with Syed Badruddoza and Modhurima Amin) *(In process of submission)*<br>
 *Presented at AAEA 2023 & 2022, and AEA/ASSA 2023 ([Presentation](/PPT_Determinants%20of%20food%20retailer%20location.pdf), [poster](/Poster_Determinants%20of%20food%20retailer%20location.pdf))*

 The Wretched Refuse?
-Sanctuary Policies and Crime in U.S. Counties (with Shakil Haider and Darren Hudson) *(In process of submission)*<br>
+Sanctuary Policies and Crime in U.S. Counties (with Shakil Haider, Darren Hudson and Jamie Pavlik) *(In process of submission)*<br>

 ### Pre-Ph.D.
 Publications <br>
 Prior to my Ph.D., I worked in policy related to international development economics.
 My work involved collaborative and grant-specific research with multilateral organizations and international agencies including United Nations, Department for International Development (now the Foreign, Commonwealth and Development Office), British Academy, Overseas Development Institute, etc. Some of my selected works include: